SherG/tester1/site/content/post/be-s-m-a-r-t-about-your-fitness-goals-achieve-results-in-2019.md

 > You want your body to express the vitality you feel within.

+Setting targets and measuring progress lets you know you are heading in the right direction. \
+\
 I used to geek out on taking body fat % measurements.
-Doing so can be useful in the sense of letting you know you are heading in the right direction and that you are focusing on a goal that actually matters to your health and appearance as opposed to just indiscriminate weight loss which could come from loss of water or even precious muscle.

 But I have found that the most precise fat % measurement, a[ DEXA scan](https://www.dexafit.com/services/dexa-scan/), is expensive and is not sufficiently motivating to me to be worth the expense.

+#### Tools to Track Progress

 For the purposes of generally tracking progress I would recommend using: